KaniBog/KaniBog-s-Portfolio/README.md

 ### ✔️ Which companies almost *collapsed entirely* (80–100% layoffs)
 ### ✔️ How global economic stress shows up in workforce data

-This is real-world, practical business intelligence to have — not just data results.
+This is real-world, practical business intelligence — not just data results.

 ---